brave/nitriding-daemon/doc/usage.md

    an application of kaniko.

-3. Bundle the freshly-compiled nitriding and your enclave application together in a Dockerfile.
+3. Bundle the freshly-compiled nitriding and your enclave application together with a Dockerfile.
 The nitriding stand-alone executable must be invoked first, followed by your application.
 There are two ways to go about this.
    First, you can create a shell script that first starts nitriding in the background, followed by the enclave application.
 [Here's an